Olive Oil Blueberry Pie

 Blueberry pie filling really only needs two ingredients: blueberries and a starch to bind the juices that are released from the berries while baking.

 The starch is often corn starch but I am not a big fan of corn starch so I used potato starch.
-Potato starch binds even better than corn starch does.
+In my experience, potato starch binds even better than corn starch does.

 Ingredients Needed